 By Dr. Harris

-1. I believe that I am created by God, full of goodness and beauty.
+1. I believe that I am created full of goodness and beauty, by a Love who is the Ground of all being, whom we Christians name ‘God’.

-5. I believe the God described above is revealed and embodied most fully in Jesus – in what he teaches, how he lives and the way he dies.
-I also believe that Jesus is raised from the dead and that his Spirit, the Holy Spirit, is a life-giving energy working in me and in others to inspire the kind of faith, hope and love that can truly transform the world.
+6. I believe that such a path to wholeness through Love is revealed and embodied most fully in Jesus – in what he teaches, how he lives and the way he dies.
+I also believe that Jesus is raised from the dead and that his Spirit, the Holy Spirit, is a life-giving energy working in me and in the world to inspire the kind of faith, hope and love that can truly transform our living.

-6. I believe the God revealed and embodied in Jesus the risen Christ and active in the world as Holy Spirit, can most fully inspire in me faith, hope and love when I am being grounded and nurtured in fellowship with others in Christian community.
+7. I believe the God who is Love revealed and embodied in Jesus the risen Christ and active in the world as Holy Spirit, can most fully inspire in me faith, hope and love when I am being nurtured in worship and fellowship with others in Christian community.

 A PRAYER BASED ON THE LORD’S PRAYER